Can jets of air keep covid-19 off buffet food? One company banks on it.

 “Covid-19 has hit self-service food operations particularly hard,” Kurmlavage said.
 “Operators are losing money.
 Employees are losing their jobs.
 Customers are losing their freedom to enjoy their favorite foods.”

 Food Sign Pros is a 25-year-old family business that, pre-pandemic, primarily created food safety products and heat-resistant branding materials for convenience stores and restaurants.
-Its clients have included Subway restaurants and Extramile convenience stores.
+Its clients have included Subway restaurants and ExtraMile convenience stores.

 The company’s patent-pending AirShield is retrofitted to sit atop traditional buffets and sneeze guards, while a built-in fan produces a curtain of air that flows down the buffet top and toward the floor, separating the food and the person standing at the station.

-The company is on its fourth iteration of the device, which has coverage areas ranging from 20-inches to 48-inches wide.
-AirShield is currently being tested by various large companies across the buffet, convenience store and grocery store industry, the company says.
+The company is on its fourth iteration of the device, which has coverage areas ranging from 20 inches to 48 inches.
+AirShield is being tested by various large companies across the buffet, convenience store and grocery store industry, the company says.

 Sample pricing starts at roughly $400 a piece; however, that price is expected to drop significantly once it goes into mass production.

-While the FDA says there’s no evidence of virus transmission from food, AirStream is meant to reassure diners that food retailers are taking their health seriously, Kurmlavage said.
-In video demonstrations, the company shows how gusts of air can keep smoke away from food sitting on a roller grill, and AirShield is currently undergoing testing to see if the process can ward off covid-19-causing droplets.
+While the FDA says there is no evidence of virus transmission from food, AirShield is meant to reassure diners that food retailers are taking their health seriously, Kurmlavage said.
+In video demonstrations, the company shows how gusts of air can keep smoke away from food sitting on a roller grill, and AirShield is undergoing testing to see if the process can ward off coronavirus droplets.

 “The winners following covid-19 will be the retailers that consumers perceive as the safer option,” Kurmlavage said.